Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Have an evacuation plan in place.
 Pay attention to local news to understand if you need to evacuate, and pack an evacuation bag with medications, clothes, toiletries and other essential items that you can grab at a moment’s notice.

 - Put up hurricane shutters.
-You can also board up your windows if you don’t have hurricane shutters.
+Or board up your windows if you don’t have hurricane shutters.
 And if you’re unable to secure your house, or you live in a potentially dangerous home or area, go to the nearest hurricane shelter.

 - Stock your home.
 Keep extra water, nonperishable food, medications, first aid supplies and a battery-powered radio in your home in case you need to wait out a storm.